-- 2. This CA is a statement of intent to consult, cooperate, and exchange information in connection with the implementation of the Resolution of Firms in Canada and in the European Banking Union in a manner consistent with and permitted by the laws and requirements that govern the Authorities.
-The Authorities will take steps to continue and enhance ongoing cooperation and communication through periodic and ad-hoc consultations between them, both during normal business-as-usual circumstances and during periods of financial stress.
+- 2. This CA is a statement of intent to consult, cooperate, and exchange information in connection with the implementation of Resolution of Firms in the United States and in the European Banking Union in a manner consistent with and permitted by the laws and requirements that govern the Authorities.
+The Authorities will take steps to continue and enhance ongoing cooperation and communication through periodic and ad hoc consultations between them, both during normal businessas-usual circumstances and during periods of financial stress.
 As the condition of a Firm deteriorates, it is expected that cooperation between the Authorities will intensify as well.
 Additional communications may take place under the terms of this CA or as otherwise agreed by the Authorities. - 3.
-The SRB fulfils the tasks of a European Resolution Authority as part of the SRM in accordance with the SRM Regulation.
-The main aims of the SRM are to ensure effective and uniform Resolution rules and equal conditions of Resolution financing across Participating Member States under a centralised power of Resolution.
-The SRB is responsible for the collection of information and the cooperation with National Resolution Authorities for the elaboration of Resolution planning for entities under its scope, including the assessment of resolvability and the determination of the minimum requirement for own funds and eligible liabilities.
-In performing its tasks the SRB works with other relevant Authorities, which in some instances are the primary sources of certain relevant information and with which requests for such information must be coordinated.
-It is responsible for the adoption and monitoring of execution of Resolution schemes for all entities falling under its direct scope of responsibilities as set by the SRM Regulation.
-In accordance with Article 18(7) of the SRM Regulation, the European Commission and the Council of the European Union are responsible for approving or objecting to the Resolution scheme adopted by the SRB with regard to the scheme's discretionary aspects.
+The SRB fulfils the tasks of a European resolution authority as part of the SRM in accordance with the SRM Regulation.
+The main aims of the SRM are to ensure effective and uniform resolution rules and equal conditions of resolution financing across Participating Member States under a centralized power of resolution.
+The SRB is responsible for the collection of information and the cooperation with National Resolution Authorities for the elaboration of resolution planning for entities under its scope, including the assessment of resolvability and the determination of the minimum requirement for own funds and eligible liabilities.
+In performing its tasks the SRB works with other relevant authorities, which in some instances are the primary sources of certain relevant information and with which requests for such information must be coordinated.
+It is responsible for the adoption and monitoring of execution of resolution schemes for all entities falling under its direct scope of responsibilities as set by the SRM Regulation.
+In accordance with Article 18(7) of the SRM Regulation, the European Commission and the Council of the European Union are responsible for approving of or objecting to the resolution scheme adopted by the SRB with regard to the scheme's discretionary aspects.
 Moreover, pursuant to Article 7(3) and 31(1) of the SRM Regulation, the SRB shall receive from National Resolution Authorities any draft decisions on which it may express its views.
-In case of non-compliance and where necessary to ensure the consistent application of high Resolution standards the SRB may issue warnings to the relevant National Resolution Authority.
-Furthermore, at any time, the SRB may decide to exercise direct powers under Article 7(4) of the SRM Regulation.
-The SRB shall also represent National Resolution Authorities of the Participating Member States for the purpose of consultation and cooperation with Non-Participating Member States or third countries pursuant to Article 32(1) of the SRM Regulation and conclude cooperation arrangements on behalf of National Resolution Authorities of Participating Member States not affect the CDIC's ability to communicate, share information and establish relations with National Resolution Authorities.
+In case of non-compliance and where necessary to ensure the consistent application of high resolution standards the SRB may issue warnings to the relevant National Resolution Authority.
+Furthermore, the SRB may at any time decide to exercise direct powers under Article 7(4) of the SRM Regulation.
+The SRB shall also represent National Resolution Authorities of the Participating Member States for the purpose of consultation and cooperation with Non-Participating Member States or third countries pursuant to Article 32(1) of the SRM Regulation and conclude cooperation arrangements on behalf of National Resolution Authorities of Participating Member States pursuant to Article 32(4) of the SRM Regulation.
+This does not affect the FDIC's ability to communicate, share information and establish relations with National Resolution Authorities, provided that the FDIC informs the SRB accordingly.